pianity/test-back-bounty-claim/README.md

 For the sake of this test, most of these concepts have been highly simplified.

 As you hopefully know, Pianity is a marketplace for music NFTs.
 Artists can upload their songs and sell them as NFTs to users.
+A fixed amount (chosen by the artist) of NFTs is created with each song.
 There is a special kind of NFT which is free to claim.
 We refer to these NFTs as "Bounty" NFTs.

 A Bounty is associated to a song and includes all NFTs of this song.
 A Bounty can be claimed for free by a user and they'll receive an NFT (usually random) associated to this Bounty that isn't already owned by a user.